 If you have had debt collectors hounding you over a debt, it is imperative that you know what your rights are as outlined in the FDCPA.

 The Fair Debt Collection Practices Act is your best weapon to get debt collectors out of your life and collection accounts removed from your credit report.
-It is also what allows you to sue them in small claims court for violating your consumer rights.
+It also allows you to sue them in small claims court for violating your consumer rights.

 Rights Guaranteed to Consumers Under the Fair Debt Collection Practices Act

 One of the main tools given to consumers in the FDCPA is the right to debt validation.
-Any time you are contacted about a debt you aren’t certain you owe, you may send a debt validation letter to the debt collector.
+Any time you are contacted about a debt you aren’t sure you owe, you may send a debt validation letter to the debt collector.

 This letter puts the burden of proof on your creditors to show you the details about any debt you may owe.